errearanhas/Deep-Learning/README.md

  * *Teaching Assistant:* Younes Bensouda Mourri.
 Mathematical & Computational Sciences, Stanford University;

 ## Intro
 In this repository I will keep my Programming Assignments for Deep Learning specialization on Coursera.
-Currently (Sep '19), I have just finished the thirs of this 5-course specialization.
+Currently (Sep '19), I have just finished the third of this 5-course specialization.
 All the content here available is taken from Deep Learning Specialization site on Coursera (unless specified otherwise).

 ## What is this repository for?
 **tl;dr** --> I hope this repo can be useful for someone interested in Deep Learning. :+1: